 One year after Hurricane Sandy struck New York City, we invite you to watch RSVP volunteer and storm survivor Carolyn Murray's remarkable story of recovery.

-For Deborah Williams and her clients, knowledge is key: “One woman feared that her conviction history was the end of the world, only to find out she did not actually have a rap sheet."
+For Deborah W. and her clients, knowledge is key: “One woman feared that her conviction history was the end of the world, only to find out she did not actually have a rap sheet."